eclipse-edc/MinimumViableDataspace/README.md

 - a POSIX compliant shell
 - Postman (to comfortably execute REST requests)
 - `newman` (to run Postman collections from the command line)
+- not needed, but recommended: Kubernetes monitoring tools like K9s

 All commands are executed from the **repository's root folder** unless stated otherwise via `cd` commands.